PhD Comprehensive Exam

 The first 25 minutes of the examination are devoted to the presentation of the proposal.
 Under no circumstances will the presentation be allowed to exceed 30 minutes.
 The remainder is devoted to committee questions and deliberation.
 The committee should ask both specific questions about the proposal as well as general questions about the research area.

 The supervisor may attend the proposal presentation and question period.
-During deliberation, the committee may ask the supervisor to answer some questions or give feedback, but she/he will be asked to leave the room while the committee discusses the outcome of the examination.
+During deliberation, the committee may ask the supervisor to answer some questions or give feedback, but they will be asked to leave the room while the committee discusses the outcome of the examination.

 After the Examination